AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/dynamic-media/interactive-videos.md

      var sku=inData.sku; //SKU for product ID
     //To pass other parameter from the hotspot, you need to add custom parameter during the hotspot setup as parameterName=value loadQuickView(sku); //Replace this call with your quickview plugin
-    //Please refer to your quickviewer plugin for the quickview call },
+    //See your quickviewer plugin for the quickview call },
 "initComplete":function() {
     //--- Attach quickview popup to viewer container so popup will work in fullscreen mode ---